Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Introduction

-In general, the above parabolic argument cannot be directly applied to the partially dissipative hyperbolic systems:

-where $V=V(t,x)$ with $(t,x)\in\mathbb{R}_+\times\mathbb{R}^d$ ($d\geq1$) is the unknown $N$-vector valued function taking values in an open convex set $\mathcal{O}_{V}\subset \mathbb{R}^{N}$, and $A^{i}$ and $L$ are constant symmetric matrices and satisfy \eqref{block1}, \eqref{dissipationU211}, \eqref{blockL} and the [SK] condition.
-To show the decay estimates, Bianchini, Hanouzet and Natalini \cite{BHN} performed a very detailed analysis on the asymptotic behavior of the Green kernel to \eqref{hp} in one dimension, and an analogous result for multidimensional systems can be presented by assuming the [SK] condition.
-In fact, the major difficulty lies in the fact that the explicit form of the Green function to \eqref{hp} is not explicit in the multidimensional case.
+In general, the above parabolic theory cannot be directly applied to the following partially dissipative hyperbolic systems: where $V=V(t,x)$ with $(t,x)\in\mathbb{R}_+\times\mathbb{R}^d$ ($d\geq1$) is the unknown $N$-vector-valued function taking values in an open convex set $\mathcal{O}_{V}\subset \mathbb{R}^{N}$, and $A^{i}$ and $L$ are constant symmetric matrices that satisfy \eqref{block1}, \eqref{dissipationU211}, \eqref{blockL}, and the [SK] condition.
+To show the decay estimates, Bianchini, Hanouzet and Natalini \cite{BHN} performed a very detailed analysis of the asymptotic behavior of Green's kernel to \eqref{hp} in one dimension, and an analogous result for multidimensional systems can be presented by assuming the [SK] condition.
+In fact, the major difficulty lies in the fact that the form of Green's function to \eqref{hp} is not explicit in the multidimensional case.
 The decay characterization has been a challenging problem so far.
-In Section \ref{section:linear}, we aim to solve this open question.
-Inspired by the spectral analysis of the damped Euler system \eqref{Eulerlinear} (see Appendix \ref{appendixB}), we introduce the following initial effective quantity
+In Section \ref{section:linear}, we aim to address the open question.
+Our key idea lies in deducing the leading diffusion profile induced by the partial relaxation structure, and therefore deriving the two-sided bounds of decay for \eqref{hp} via the energy method, without relying on any explicit expression of the Green's function that is typically required in the existing literature.
+To the best of our knowledge, the new finding is of independent interest, with potential application beyond the present setting.
+Precisely, inspired by the spectral analysis of the damped Euler system \eqref{Eulerlinear} (see Appendix~\ref{appendixB}), we introduce the following initial effective quantity describing the interaction of conservative and dissipative components, which originates from the quantity $\tilde{\Psi}_0=a_0-\dive m_0$ in \eqref{Eulerlinear}.
+Furthermore, by the effective quantity $\Psi=V_{1}-\sum_{i=1}^{d} A^{i}_{1,2}D^{-1} \partial_{x_{i}} V_{2}$ associated with \eqref{Psi0}, we can employ the $L^p$ energy estimates and capture the corresponding leading diffusion part to obtain two-sided bounds for decay estimates \textit{if and only if} $\Psi^\ell_0\in\dot{\mathcal{B}}^{\sigma_1}_{p,\infty}$.